Lartu/mitsubachi/README.md

 ## Protocol Details

-By default and standard, Mitsubachi servers listen for connections on **port 7107**.
+By default and standard, Mitsubachi servers listen for connections on **TCP port 7107**.
 Clients (users) connect to a server by plain socket connection.

 Exchange between server and client is handled via **messages**.
 A message is a string sent